- Daily & Weekly newsletters

 Discover why Brussels is in love with its cartoon characters

-While the comic-strip festival is an annual celebration of what is often known as the 9th art, Brussels boasts sites and activities all-year-round.
+While Brussels' Comic Strip Festival in September is an annual celebration of what is often known as the 9th art, Brussels boasts sites and activities all-year-round.
 They include comic book stores, a Comic Strip Walk around some of the best murals in the city centre and museums dedicated to cartoon culture.
 Belgium is the birthplace of more than 700 working professional comic strip authors, making it the country with the most comic strip artists per square kilometre in the world.

 A little history